OWASP ZAP 2.4: Open Source web security scanner

 Commercial alternative Burp Suite remains preferred for professional “deep-dive” pentests; ZAP dominates for automation and entry-level scenarios.

-References: OWASP ZAP 2.4 (September 2015).
-Simon Bennetts as lead (2010-2024).
+References: OWASP ZAP 2.4 (June 2015).
+Simon Bennetts as lead since 2010.
 Apache 2.0 licence.
 Paros Proxy fork.
 OWASP Foundation.
 Official Docker images, GitHub Actions, Jenkins plugin.
-Software Security Project (from 2024).

 Need support?
 Under attack?
 Service Status